swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/email_templates.md

 * pre: [ LINK GOES HERE ]
 * post:[ LINK GOES HERE ]

-As a reminder, the actual survey links for learners are found on the workshop github page [ LINK ].
+As a reminder, the actual survey links for learners are found on the workshop GitHub page [ LINK ].

 Here are a few things for you to keep in mind as you prepare for your workshop: